-Sole-proprietorship: It is the simplest and easiest to understand.
-Basically, you just set up shop and go to work.
+Sole-proprietorship (not recommended): It is the simplest and easiest to understand.
+You just set up shop and go to work with everything in your personal name.
 What you make is what you earn.
 Every cent passes through your pocket and the IRS demands that you show it that way.
 The downsides to a sole-prop are unlimited personal liability and higher taxes.

 Limited Liability Companies: LLCs have better tax treatment than sole-props and corporations.
 They also enjoy the corporate veil and limited liability.
+They are prized for their simplicity compared to corporations, and offer much better protections that operating in your personal name.
 Learn about forming an LLC here.

-Corporations: They can do pretty much anything that a human being can do except for breathe.
+Corporations: These are the most complex, with split share classes mandated meetings, shareholder votes and a board of directors.
+They can do pretty much anything that a human being can do except for breathe.
 They have all the same rights that a human does under law.
 And so any money that the corporation makes belongs to the corporation.
 This often means double taxation as well.
 Learn about forming a corporation here.

-The new tax laws make an LLC the easy choice.
-Just a few thousand dollars in income will provide more than enough tax savings to cover our $199 incorporation cost.
+Sole-proprietorships have the downside of unlimited liability.
+Any accidents or debts that are incurred YOU will be personally liable for.
+This puts you at constant threat of bankruptcy.
+Liability protections aside, The new tax laws make setting up an LLC an easy choice.
+Just a few thousand dollars in income often provide more than enough tax savings to cover our $199 incorporation cost.
 Additional savings are like found dollars.
-Sole-proprietorships also have the downside of unlimited liability.
-Any accident or debts the company incurs you will be personally liable for.
-This puts you at constant threat of bankruptcy.
 The combined tax savings and asset protection make forming an LLC the obvious choice.

-Those living outside of New Mexico will prefer an LLC 99% of the time.
+Unlike, corporations, limited liability companies have reduced formalities.
+There is no board to staff, treasurer to appoint, nor quarterly meetings with minutes.
+This simplicity appeals to many.
+For these reasons, those living outside of New Mexico will prefer a majority of the time.
 They are less expensive, anonymous, have fewer filing requirements and fewer corporate formalities.
 These benefits make a New Mexico LLC a clear favorite for most going into business.
 We generally advise clients to form an LLC unless they have received specific advice otherwise.
-Limited liability companies can also be taxed as sub-chapter s-corporations for those needing a specific tax framework.
+Limited liability companies can also be taxed as sub-chapter s-corporations for those needing s-corp taxation.

 The incorporation community does business in New Mexico because of its low fees and simple maintenance requirements.
 Other states over charge AND force you to disclose information about the owners.
 Then it gets worse.
 In future years, other states require an annual report - which is really just an excuse to collect another fee.
 New Mexico does not require its limited liability companies to file an annual report.
-The reduced fees make New Mexico the cheapest LLC in the United States.
+The lack of annual fees make New Mexico the cheapest anonymous LLC in the United States.

 So you're aware, if you form your company yourself, then your identity will not be kept private, nor will you receive important documents such as an operating agreement.